📖Table of contents

 Annexes

-The sources used to write this method are presented here, as well as additional information on certain topics.
+The sources used for the writing of this method are presented here, as well as additional information on certain topics.

 • Bibliography : set of external resources and references cited by the method